Mobile Multi-View Object Image Search: Related Work

-Storage space and retrieval speed are important in mobile visual search.
-Girod et al.~\cite{15} describe a mobile visual search system that adopts the client-server architecture in which the database is stored on the phone.
-The system uses the Bag-of-Words (\textit{BoW}) approach, and 4 different compact database methods are experimented and their performances are compared.
+Storage space and retrieval speed are critical in mobile visual search.
+Girod et~al.~\cite{15} describe a mobile visual search system that adopts the client-server architecture in which the database is stored on the phone.
+The system uses the BoW approach, and four different compact database methods are experimented and their performances are compared.
 Li et al.~\cite{emod} propose an on-device mobile visual search system.
 The system uses the BoW approach with a small visual dictionary due to the memory limitation.
 Additionally, the most useful visual words are selected to decrease the retrieval time considering the processor limitation.
 Guan et al.~\cite{efficientBOF} describe an on-device mobile image search system, which is based on bag-of-features (BoF) approach.
 The system uses approximate nearest neighbor search to use high dimensional BoF descriptors on the mobile device with less memory usage.
 The search system also utilizes the GPS data from the mobile device to reduce the number of images to be compared.
-Zhou et al.~\cite{codebookFree} describe a mobile image search system that does not use a codebook, and hence, decreases the memory usage and quantization errors.
-The system makes use of SIFT descriptors, and the dimensionality of the descriptors is reduced using Principal Component Analysis (\textit{PCA}).
+In our case, considering the potential application areas of our system (e.g., mobile product search), the database must be stored on the server side.
+For speeding up the query processing, feature extraction and query processing is run in parallel as the user is taking multiple photos of the query object (see Section~\ref{sec:server-qp}).